In 2025, ESA members are asked to review and shape a set of proposals to improve the governance structure of their professional society.

 What steps is ESA taking to get members engaged in learning about these governance changes?

 Governance may be an unfamiliar topic for the average ESA member, so the governance task force, the Governing Board, and the ESA staff supporting their work are committed to guiding members through this process.
-Extensive communications are underway or in the works, including outreach through ESA eNews, direct email, social media, American Entomologist, in-person member forums at the Annual Meeting and Branch Meetings, an online webinar, and more.
-ESA strongly encourages members to provide feedback to shape the direction of the final governance proposals, and we hope members will take every opportunity to share their ideas and concerns.
+Extensive communications have been conducted, including outreach through ESA eNews, direct email, social media, American Entomologist, in-person member forums at the Annual Meeting and Branch Meetings, an online webinar, and more.
+ESA strongly encouraged members to provide feedback to shape the direction of the final governance proposals, and we are grateful to members who have shared their ideas and concerns.

 Board Size